Thursday, June 18, 2026

 8:15 am early leave for Kalamata.

 On the way, a drive to ancient Messene site, 4th century town on rolling hillside, just south west of Kalamata.
 Long winding 1/2 hr road to site.
 Passed stone homes as we got closer that viewed the site from above.
 A community founded where water continually flowed.
 Another site with smaller stone amphitheater,.
 And another stone theater viewing into a rectangular bowl.
-Stone pillars, a mosoleum type smaller build, former bath, shop outlines.
+Stone pillars, a mausoleum type smaller build, former bath, shop outlines.
 This hill site faced south southwest.

 A drive northward to a family olive oil making farm with 6,000 trees.
 Early 30's couple.

 The back yard overlooked falling away hillsides of olive trees.
 Nearby, a partial wall like castle no longer in use.
 One olive tree in yard thought to be 1,000 year old.
 Trees can grow to 1,600 years old at times.
 Tree age determined by trunk size.
 Each 1/2 (meter?) is 100 years.
 A 2.5 (meter?) is 500 years old.
-Birds don't like olives, too bitter and/or too poisoness.
+Birds don't like olives, too bitter and/or too poisonous.

+Per family discussion, there are 2 types of trees, one (Koroneiki in Greece) for oil, one (Kalamata in Greece) for olives, and more.
+Olives are harvested starting in November for 4 months.
+First olives are more robust, harvested as extra virgin.
+A net is placed below tree and tree shaken.
+The smaller, unwanted olives fall thru.
+A large pile of browned tree parts waste sat near outside conveyor.
+Neighbors were free to take and use as fertilizer.
 It takes 15 workers to harvest the 6,000 trees in the 4 month harvest time.
 Saw 2 medium size tractors, a single axle trailer, roller type grass cutter, under one open building.
 One building for the stainless steel processing machines.
-Another building for havng our luncheon.
+Another building for having our luncheon.
 We walked around yard, noted the trees were just done blossoming and starting granular fruit.

 We tasted 3 oils on crusted home made bread, extra virgin, and 2 virgin.
 Different aromas from each.
 The more virgin, the less aroma I thought.
 Our meal, feta chunk cheese row.
 Greek's biggest claim to fame for cheeses and so sorry they never copy righted the name.
 Crusted roll treat row, tomato quarters row.
 One strong bitter aroma white wine I gave to Rosie.
 Different tastes we have.
 Lemon cream mix and sweet crusted rolls I could use for dipping.

 Late afternoon drive to Hotel Elite, Kalamata, a few miles from downtown along busy 4 lane beachfront avenue.
 Main hotel building contained restaurant and check in desk.
 Our group given rooms 5 plus minutes back on winding street with walkways up to rooms.
 Each building held about 2 units.
 Our unit had upper loft we did not use.
 2 wall AC units took awhile to cool room.
 No view in back.
 Small campers and clothes washer building behind us.
 Chicken fenced yard off to side.
 Sharp climbing hills some miles east holding homes until too steep to build.
 The ocean front had peaceful wave action during our stay.
-Stoney beach in most places made too hard to walking.
+Stoney beach in most places made too hard for walking.
 Ouch on my arches.
 I put shoes back on to get off beach.

 7 pm dinner at hotel with view of street front and ocean.
 This area flat surfaced.
 Very large covered porch seating along street.